Sudhanshu-Taneja/golang/README.md

 1. Passing function as an argument to another function - If a function is passed as an argument to another function, then such types of functions are known as higher-order function.
 It is also known as callback or first-class function.

 2. Returning function from another function - If a function returns another function, then such type of function is known as higher order function.
 It is also known as first class function.

+# Defer

+It allows a function to be executed automatically just before its enclosing function returns.
+The deferred functions are typically used as cleaning functions performing tasks like closing database connections, file handlers etc.

+# Closures

+It is a function that references variables from outside its own function body.
+The function may access and assign to the referenced variables.

+# Pointers

+It is a variable that is used to store the memory address of another variable.